andyjgao/andyjgao/content/bookshelf/faq.md

 ### What do the ratings mean?

 All opinions expressed are solely my own and do not express the views or opinions of anyone else who read this book.
+I will only post items I thought were 3 and above so as to not waste anyone's time.

 **5-** This is a life-changing book that **YOU MUST READ**.
 I recommend this book to everyone and their mothers.